 What are the best cheap board games?

 Here's a quick run-down of the games under £20/$30 we love most, and you can read on for more info about them all, and many more options beyond.

-- The best cheap strategy board game: Ticket to Ride: London – it feels like a bigger game than it is, but plays in under half an hour
+- The best cheap family board game: Ticket to Ride: New York – it feels like a bigger game than it is, but plays in under half an hour

 - The best cheap board game for two players: Jaipur – a perfectly honed puzzle for two players to battle against each other